DIPlib/diplib/src/documentation/workplan.md

 -   The Fourier transform ( based on the code out of OpenCV, much faster than the code in the old *DIPlib*).

+-   An increasing number of filters and operators based on the various frameworks.

 -   *MATLAB* interface.

 -   *DIPimage* toolbox: The `dip_image` object is defined and has a few functions,